 The Commission's current legal authority is inadequate for such action.
-This is true of both cyber and non-cyber physical threats to the bulk power system that pose national security concerns.
-This lack of authority results in the electric grid being vulnerable to attacks, both physical and cyber.
+This is true of both cyber and physical threats to the bulk power system that pose national security concerns.
+Further, although section 202(c) of the FPA provides the Department of Energy certain emergency authority, in my view that authority is not adequate to cover the types of actions that might need to be ordered to protect the electric grid.
+Simply put, the federal government at this time does not have sufficient ability to timely protect the electric grid against cyber or physical attacks.

 Any new legislation should address several key concerns.
 First, to prevent a significant risk of disruption to the grid, legislation should allow the Commission to take action before a cyber or physical national security incident has occurred.
-In order to protect the grid, it is vital that the Commission be authorized to act before an attack to address vulnerabilities and threats.
+The Commission has the expertise to determine what actions are necessary to protect the electric grid and it is vital that it be authorized to act before an attack occurs.
+The Commission is not the appropriate agency to determine whether a national security threat exists.
+However, once DOE or another national security agency does make that determination, the Commission, in consultation with other agencies and industry as appropriate, must be able to timely order the actions necessary to protect the grid.

 Second, any legislation should allow the Commission to maintain appropriate confidentiality of sensitive information submitted, developed or issued under this authority.
+Without such confidentiality, the grid may be more vulnerable to attack and the Commission will not be able to adequately protect it.

 Third, it is important that Congress be aware that if additional reliability authority is limited to the bulk power system, as that term is currently defined in the FPA, it would exclude protection against attacks involving Alaska and Hawaii, including any federal installations located therein.
 The current interpretation of the term bulk power system also excludes some transmission and all local distribution facilities, including virtually all of the facilities in certain large cities such as New York, thus precluding possible Commission action to mitigate cyber or other national security threats to reliability that involve such facilities and major population areas.

-Finally, it is important that entities be permitted to recover costs they incur to mitigate vulnerabilities and threats.
+Fourth, it is important that entities be permitted to recover costs they incur to mitigate vulnerabilities and threats.
 The Commission currently has authority to allow recovery by entities that meet the FPA definition of "public utility."
-If Congress believes it appropriate, it could include in legislation a directive that the Commission establish a cost recovery mechanism for the costs associated with compliance with any FERC order issued pursuant to the emergency authority.
+If Congress believes it appropriate, it should include in legislation a directive that the Commission establish a cost recovery mechanism for the costs associated with compliance with any FERC order issued pursuant to the emergency authority.

-Finally, any legislation on national security threats to reliability should address not only cyber security threats but also intentional physical malicious acts (targeting, for example, critical substations and generating stations) and threats from an electromagnetic pulse.
-FERC should be granted authority to address both cyber and physical threats and vulnerabilities, primarily because FERC is the one Federal agency with any statutory responsibility to oversee reliability of the grid.
+Finally, in my view, any legislation on national security threats to reliability should address not only cyber security threats but also intentional physical malicious acts (targeting, for example, critical substations and generating stations) including threats from an electromagnetic pulse.
+FERC should be granted authority to address both cyber and physical threats and vulnerabilities, primarily because FERC is the one Federal agency with any statutory responsibility to oversee the reliability of the grid.
 This additional authority would not displace other means of protecting the grid, such as action by federal, state and local law enforcement and the National Guard.
 If particular circumstances cause both FERC and other governmental authorities to require action by utilities, FERC would coordinate with other authorities as appropriate.
-Additionally, any FERC authority to address threats to the grid would be based on a determination by the President or a national security agency that national security is endangered.